 Classifications that you wish to use from a specific Classification table in your backend database are defined in the Evoke Classifications menu option.
 The screen on the right shows an example list of Classifications that can be created on the Evoke screen accessed by the Classifications menu option.

 A specific Classification table in your backend database (Static lists)

 If you are using a specific Classifications table/file in your database to hold your static lists then map this file onto the Classifications Entity in the Data Mappings section.
 Add records to your Classifications file in your database that contain the following fields 'Type' (this is the classifcation name you have used), 'Code' (Clasifiaction option for the drop down), 'info1' (will be used to set the drop down order - user numbers or letters to set the order e.g. a, b c, d...), 'description', 'info2', 'info3' are free format fields except for the classification cluture.

-On the classifications screen, that is accessed from the Evoke menu and shown on the above/right of this page, you can add new Classifcations that you will use as Entity properties.
-Add a new classifcation by clicking the + symbol or using "add" in the header menu; name the classification and add a free-format description.
-Delete one Classifcation by clicking on it to select it and then using the "delete cuirrent" menu option, delete more than one classifications by using the "Tick Select on" option, when you have "ticked" multiple classifications use the "delete ticked" menu option to delete your selected choices.
+On the Classifications screen, that is accessed from the Evoke menu and shown on the above/right of this page, you can add new Classifications that you will use as Entity properties.
+Add a new classification by clicking the + symbol or using "add" in the header menu; name the classification and add a free-format description.
+Delete one Classification by clicking on it to select it and then using the "delete current" menu option, delete more than one classifications by using the "Tick Select on" option, when you have "ticked" multiple classifications use the "delete ticked" menu option to delete your selected choices.

-The video on the right provides a detailed decription of Classifications within Evoke and should be reviewed for a detailed explaination of how to use Evoke Classifications.
+If you prefer videos, the video on the right provides a basic decription of using Classifications within Evoke and may be reviewed for an explaination of how to use Static List Classifications.